mag-galaxy/3D-Computer-Graphics/Lab_3/README.md

 link: <https://youtu.be/NE1tb68EwCg>

 ## used LLM as assistance
-after implementing tasks by myself, if it did not work and I could not find solutions on the Internet either, I would explain the problem and ask `Gemini` for help
+after implementing tasks by myself, if it did not work and I could not find solutions by myself nor on the Internet either, I would explain the problem and ask `Gemini` for help